zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ## Cleanup

 Cleanup should be fairly straightforward now, in case you bundled all of these resources into one separate project.
 Simply navigate to the [Cloud Resource Manager](https://console.cloud.google.com/cloud-resource-manager) and delete your project:

 ![Delete GCP Project](../assets/posts/kserve-deployment/delete-gcp-project.png)

 ## Conclusion

 In this tutorial, we learned about KServe and how we can install it in a Kubernetes cluster.
-How we can setup an MLOps stack with ZenML and KServe Integration to deploy our model in a Kubernetes cluster.
+How we can set up an MLOps stack with ZenML and KServe Integration to deploy our model in a Kubernetes cluster.

 If you have any questions or feedback regarding this tutorial, join our [weekly community hour](https://www.eventbrite.com/e/zenml-meet-the-community-tickets-354426688767).